gboksm11/boksomatti/README.md

 ## 🔄 Updating the Code and Website

-1. Make sure you're on the `main` branch:
+1. Make sure you're on the `master` branch:

-       git checkout main
+       git checkout master

 2. Pull the latest changes: